cse364-unist/projects-group13/README.md

 ## How to excute?

-1. Download the zip file from this repository, and go to the `assignment1` folder.
+1. Download the zip file from this repository.
 2. In there, type this:
    ```bash
    docker build -t (your custom name) .